huggingface/community-events/huggan/README.md

 ## Datasets to add

-Below, we list some datasets which could be added to the Hub:
+Below, we list some datasets which could be added to the Hub (feel free to add on one of these, or open a PR to add more datasets!):

 - DeepFashion: https://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html
 - Flowers: https://www.robots.ox.ac.uk/~vgg/data/flowers/
 - LSUN: https://www.yf.io/p/lsun
--

 ## Links to Check Out

-Below, we list some possible awesome project ideas:
+Below, we list some possible awesome project ideas (feel free to work on one of these, or open a PR to add more project ideas!):

 PyTorch:
 - Lightweight-GAN: https://github.com/lucidrains/lightweight-gan